avodonosov/browsable-colorize/README.md

 # Further Thoughts

 Ideally, github should support "go to definition" for Common Lisp out of box.
-Or for all programming languages, for examply by supporting something like Emacs TAGS files.
+Or for all programming languages, for example by supporting something like Emacs TAGS files.

 Investigating deeper, we see that gitlab supports Language Server Index Format: https://docs.gitlab.com/ee/user/project/code_intelligence.html

-So, maybe someone can move in this direction.
+So, maybe some gitlab user can move in this direction.
 Utilize swank, maybe also some reader library whose read results include file locations of the read objects, and generate LSIF files.

+Hopefully, github wiill catch-up.